 We support children to recognise the importance of Physical Education in developing healthy, active lifestyles and enabling them to become active citizens in their local community.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
 In turn, children develop their ability to work both independently and collaboratively preparing them for the wider community and adult life.

 We inspire children to be ambitious with their learning and to appreciate the opportunities Physical Education can bring.
-Children at Isle of Ely Primary School are provided with opportunities to compete in competitive and co-operative activities.
 Extra-curricular clubs are organised effectively to allow an increase in participation in physical activity and sport.
 Due to these, children are introduced to new sports and clubs outside of our school day, which means that they play an active part in our local community.

-To ensure whole consistency and progression, the school uses the Cambridgeshire Scheme of Physical Education which is fully aligned with the 2014 National Curriculum.
-This ensures that there is a detailed, structured curriculum mapped out across all phases, ensuring continuity and supporting transition.
+To ensure whole consistency and progression, the school uses the Get Set 4 PE Scheme of Physical Education which is fully aligned with the 2014 National Curriculum.
+This ensures that there is a detailed, structured curriculum mapped out across all phases, ensuring continuity and supporting progressive learning.
+We also work with trained P.E. specialist teachers from Premier Education who teach one P.E. lesson in each class, each week as well as organising and running games and activities each lunch time.

 Early Year Foundation Stage Curriculum